palladian/palladian/src/site/markdown/TextClassifier.md

 * The set of word-based 2-grams would contain the following entries: `{"the quick", "quick brown", "brown fox"}`.
 * The set of character-5-grams consists of the following entries: `{"the q", "he qu", "e qui", " quic", "quick", …}`.
-* It is possible, to combine *n*-grams of different lengths.
+* It is possible to combine *n*-grams of different lengths.
 For example, the set of character-4-6-grams contains the union of the sets of 4-, 5-, and 6-grams.

 The configuration for the feature extraction is stored in a `FeatureSetting` instance, which is created using the `FeatureSettingBuilder`: